neneyhsw/yolo_detection_customization/README.md

 In this example, it set a center box and draw it in image_opencv.cpp.
 Then, calculate IoU to detect the warning distance.
 In addition, it only shows classes of car and truck by modifing the shown classes.
+it can identify different classes, just like cat and truck.
 Other classes will not be shown.(using MS COCO dataset)

 ## Reference